GreatJoey/Cpp_Web_Server/README.md

 # C-Web-Server
-A C++ web server that uses local machine as a server to host a html webpage.
+A C++ multithreaded web server that uses local machine as a server to host a html webpage.

 How to run: